-2. Open your Router's Web-based Utility and click WPS link on the left of the main menu.
+2. Open your router's Web-based Utility and click WPS link on the left of the main menu.
 Then click Add device and the following figure will appear.
 Enter the PIN value of the adapter in the empty field beside PIN and then click Connect.

-3. When Connect successfully appears on the screen (as shown in Figure 3-16), the WPS configuration is complete.
-Or you can view the adapter's utility page to see whether the connection has been successful (as shown in Figure 3-17).
+3. When Connect successfully appears on the screen, the WPS configuration is complete.
+Or you can view the adapter's utility page to see whether the connection has been successful as shown in Figure 3-18.